hamadmarri/TT-CPU-Scheduler/README.md

 `kernel.sched_tt_balancer_opt`

-It can be set to 3 values:
+It can be set to 4 values:

 - 0: Normal TT balancer
 - 1: Candidate Balancer (which is an addition to normal TT balancer)
 - 2: Global runqueue GRQ
+- 3: Power save balancer

 You can change the balancer option at run time.